 Open from 5 pm until midnight, every day.

 The pools were wonderful.
 We went around 7 pm one night and had the one pool to ourselves.
-We played volleyball in one of the pool areas, and they had towels out for us to grab.
+We played volleyball in one of the pool areas, and they had towels out for our use.

 You can also access the ocean if you walk just past the pool area.

-If you want to be active, there is a fitness studio, tennis courts, and even basketball nets.
+If you want to be active, there is a fitness studio with a sauna, tennis courts, and even basketball nets.

 There is a daily resort fee you need to pay when you arrive.
-This is $20 USD per day, and include your two bottles of water per day, two free drinks to have at the bar, and you in room wi-fi.
+This is $20 USD per day, and includes your two bottles of water per day, two free drinks to have at the bar, and your in room wi-fi.
+While you do need to pay for in room wi-fi, it is free in the lobby for guests to use.

 Check in – 3 pm